lino-framework/book/docs/specs/cal.rst

         sets all guests to "Present".
 See :doc:`tera/cal` for a usage example.

+    .. attribute:: fill_presences

+        Whether presences should be automatically filled for entries of this type.

 .. class:: EventTypes

     The list of entry types defined on this site.